sgloutnikov/bulsatcom-firetv/README.md

 ### Build / Run

 Package the app using [Apache Cordova](https://cordova.apache.org/), sign the apk, and side load it to your FireTV.
 Due to Amazon's outdated support for Apache Cordova, use an older version than the current.
+This means older Android SDK tools will also be needed.

-Verified to be working with Apache Cordova 3.6.0-0.2.8.
+Verified to be working with:
+- Apache Cordova version 3.6.0-0.2.8 .
+- Android SDK tools version 25.2.5 .
+- Android SDK Platform-tools version 26 .
+- Android 4.4.2 (API 19)

 Follow the instructions to package the apk [here.](http://cordova.apache.org/docs/en/3.6.0/guide/platforms/amazonfireos/index.html)